Open green space with landscaping in front of buildings.

 Urban Trees

-One way that Santa Fe is protecting our trees and pollinators is through TreeSmart Santa Fe.
+One way that Santa Fe is protecting our trees is through TreeSmart Santa Fe.
 This initiative uses data-driven insights and an equity lens to leverage “smart trees” that cool our city, conserve energy and water, and nurture vibrant, livable neighborhoods.
 TreeSmart Santa Fe is a public-private partnership between the City and community partners, including the Santa Fe Watershed Association and the Santa Fe Community Foundation.

 Urban Trees